-Debris burning, unextinguished campfires and arson are the three leading categories of human-caused wildfires in New York State over the past decade.
-As a means of preventing debris fires outside of the spring burn ban, rangers and their permit-issuing agents, issued 3,287 burning permits as required by state Environmental Conservation Law.
-Rangers inspected 117 of the permitted burns to insure compliance with the terms of the permits.
-In addition, they issued tickets or made arrests for 73 violations of law related to fire prevention.
+Over the past decade, debris burning, unextinguished campfires and intentional fires are the three leading categories of human-caused wildfires in New York State.
+As a means of preventing debris fires outside of the spring burn ban, rangers and their permit-issuing agents, issued 2,547 burning permits as required by state Environmental Conservation Law.
+Rangers inspected 102 of the permitted burns to insure compliance with the terms of the permits.
+In addition, they issued tickets or made arrests for 81 violations of law related to fire prevention.
 The most frequent violation was burning without a permit in towns within the Adirondack and Catskill parks.
 Department burning permits are not required in other areas of the state.
-The Division's rangers, trained as wildfire cause and determination investigators, assisted the National Park Service with securing evidence at a rash of suspicious fires in the Gateway National Recreation Area in Queens County, New York City.
+The Division's rangers, trained as wildfire cause and determination investigators, assisted the National Park Service with securing evidence at a rash of suspicious fires near Gateway National Recreation Area in Queens County, New York City.
 Incendiary evidence was collected to support further investigation by National Park Service Police.

 National Response to Wildfires